 The diet for uric acid should be low in simple carbohydrates, which are present in foods such as breads, cakes, sugar, sweets, savory foods, desserts, sodas and processed juices.
 In addition, excessive consumption of red meat, offal such as liver, kidney and gizzard, and seafood such as shrimp and crab should be avoided.

-In this diet it is also important to ingest 2 to 3 liters of water a day and increase the intake of vitamin C rich foods such as orange, pineapple, kiwi and acerola, as they help in the elimination of uric acid in the kidneys and helps to prevent the formation of kidney stones.
+In this diet it is also important to ingest 2 to 3 liters of water a day and increase the intake of vitamin C rich foods such as orange, pineapple, kiwi and acerola, as they may help in the elimination of uric acid through the kidneys and can help to prevent the formation of kidney stones.
+See some home remedies that can help lower uric acid levels.

 Allowed and forbidden foods